Chase Coleman: Music

 During his pursuit of expanding his acting career, music follows close behind.
 In 2014, while guest-starring in the fan convention circuit, Coleman began playing music acoustically for the audience; he covered mainstream music as well as singing original songs he had written.

-Mercy Mode

-In January 2017, Coleman, along with friends Chris Weaver and Micah Parker, formed the band, Mercy Mode.
-Their first single, "Take It All," was released on March 15, 2017 and is available on iTunes, Spotify, Amazon, and Google Play.
+In January 2017, Coleman, along with friends Chris Weaver and Micah Parker, formed the band Mercy Mode.
+Their first single, "Take It All," was released on March 15, 2017, and is available on iTunes, Spotify, Amazon, and Google Play.